TofuVoador/football-career/README.md

 ## Principais Mecânicas

-- Escolha entre 8 grandes ligas da UEFA e dispute copas nacionais, Liga dos Campeões, Liga Europa, Copa do Mundo, Campeonatos Continentais e o prestigiado Jogador da Temporada.
+- Escolha entre 8 grandes ligas da UEFA e dispute copas nacionais, Liga dos Campeões, Copa do Mundo, Campeonatos Continentais e o prestigiado Jogador da Temporada.
 - Experimente atualizações dinâmicas de classificação e poder das equipes a cada temporada, mantendo o jogo sempre novo e desafiador.
 - Eleve sua fama para se tornar o Maior de Todos os Tempos (GOAT) ganhando troféus e garantindo seu lugar no hall da fama.
 - Você está pronto para deixar seu legado no campo?

 ## Key Features

-- Choose from 8 major UEFA leagues and dispute on national cups, Champions League, Europa League, World Cup, Continental Championships, and the prestigious Player of The Season.
+- Choose from 8 major UEFA leagues and dispute on national cups, Champions League, World Cup, Continental Championships, and the prestigious Player of The Season.
 - Experience dynamic ranking and team power updates each season, keeping the gameplay fresh and challenging.
 - Grind your fame to become the Greatest of All Time (GOAT) by earning trophies and securing your place in the hall of fame.
 - Are you ready to carve out your legacy on the field?